How to find an empty property

 If you are interested in finding an empty property to buy and develop (either for your own use or to rent out, develop or sell) the following information is designed to help you:

 Your local estate agent should be your first port of call.
 They might not have photographs of empty properties in their shop window, but that does not mean that they have not got some for sale.
 Register your interest with them.

 Auction catalogues are also a good place to find empty properties that are for sale, especially if you are a cash buyer.
-If you want to find out the dates and locations of future auctions in your local area, please visit:

 The following websites specialise in empty properties:

 How to find an empty home and reporting empty homes

 You can report an empty home directly to the Council or through the charity Empty Homes.
 Empty Homes is an independent charity, which campaigns to highlight the waste of empty property in England and works with others to work out and promote solutions to bring empty property back into use.
 They can also give you advice and ideas on bringing empty homes back to use.

 If you have a particular area where you are looking for an empty home, we suggest walking through that area and making a note of any addresses that appear genuinely empty to you.
 You can also contact local Estate Agents, Auction houses and Property websites.